-In 2019 the Company entered into the Credit Facility, subject to registrations of security and other funding conditions, all of which were met on October 8, 2019 (the "Funding Date").
-Amounts under the Credit Facility were available to be drawn from the Funding Date to October 8, 2020.
-Any undrawn amounts were to be cancelled as of October 8, 2020.
-The Credit Facility is subject to cash interest of 9.5% per annum, payable monthly, and was originally subject to an additional interest payable upon repayment of any Credit Facility amounts at a rate of 3.0% per annum.
+In 2019 the Company entered into the Credit Facility and the Credit Facility was amended on March 2, 2021 and April 15, 2021.
+The Credit Facility was subject to cash interest of 9.5% per annum, payable monthly, and was originally subject to an additional interest payable upon repayment of any Credit Facility amounts at a rate of 3.0% per annum.
 The Credit Facility was also subject to a 1.0% per annum commitment fee on the unused available balance during the first year.

-Amounts drawn under the Credit Facility are repayable at maturity, however from October 8, 2020, amounts drawn may be repaid in part or full at Alvopetro's option without penalty.
-The Credit Facility is secured by all of Alvopetro's assets.
+Alvopetro commenced repayments under the Credit Facility in 2021 and fully repaid all balances owing in September 2022.
+The Credit Facility has been cancelled.